TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. class:: TextFile([filename=None, file=None, **options])

-   This class provides a file-like object that takes care of all  the things you commonly want to do when processing a text file  that has some line-by-line
+   This kundi provides a file-like object that takes care of all  the things you commonly want to do when processing a text file  that has some line-by-line
    syntax: strip comments (as long as ``#``  is your comment character), skip blank lines, join adjacent lines by escaping the newline (ie. backslash at end of line), strip leading and/or trailing whitespace.
 All of these are optional and independently controllable.

-   The class provides a :meth:`warn` method so you can generate  warning messages that report physical line number, even if the  logical line in question spans multiple physical lines.
+   The kundi provides a :meth:`warn` method so you can generate  warning messages that report physical line number, even if the  logical line in question spans multiple physical lines.
 Also  provides :meth:`unreadline` for implementing line-at-a-time lookahead.